urmeo/retinonorm/docs/BUILD_SPEC.md

 3. `pytest` passes; branch coverage ≥ 85% on `src/cortexprobe/`.
 4. The ground-truth recovery test (§6) passes.
 5. No number appears in any `.md` that was not produced by a run recorded in `results/`.
-   Enforced by `scripts/generate_validation_report.py --check` in CI, which re-measures every quoted figure and confirms the committed tables were rendered from it.
+   Enforced for `README.md` by `scripts/generate_validation_report.py --check` in CI, which re-measures every figure inside the generated regions and confirms `README.md` and `results/VALIDATION.md` were rendered from them.
+Numbers quoted in `docs/` — this file, the ADRs — are not machine-checked; they are verified by hand against the code and cite what to run.
 6. Commit message is a short human phrase, one concern per commit.

 ---